Bob Wade (basketball): Basketball coaching career

-Largely due to the loss of several players suspended after the Len Bias incident, Wade's first season was one of the worst in school history.
+Wade walked into a difficult situation.
+Not only was he hired just days before the start of the 1986–87 season, but he had to deal with the loss of several players suspended after the Len Bias incident.
+The result was one of the worst seasons in school history.
 The Terps suffered their only winless record in ACC play, as part of an overall 9–17 record.
 Wade quickly rebuilt the team and got the Terps back into the NCAA tournament a year later.
 Due to the transfer of star players Brian Williams and Steve Hood, the team significantly regressed in 1988–89, losing 20 games, the most in school history.
-Wade was forced to resign on May 12, 1989 after only three years as head coach, compiling a 36–50 record, including only seven wins in ACC play.
+Wade was forced to resign on May 12, 1989, after only three years as head coach, compiling a 36–50 record, including only seven wins in ACC play.
 His resignation came amid allegations that he broke NCAA rules in dealing with players and recruits.
 While criticized for his coaching abilities, his ability to recruit was not in question.
-In only two years of recruiting (he was hired too late for any serious recruiting his first year), Wade landed three NBA first round draft picks in Brian Carson Williams (who later changed his name to Bison Dele), Jerrod Mustaf, and Walt Williams.
+In only two years of recruiting (he was hired too late for any serious recruiting his first year), Wade landed three NBA first round draft picks in Brian Williams, Jerrod Mustaf and Walt Williams.

 An investigation found that, among other things, Wade had provided a loan to one of his recruits and provided free clothes to his players.
 More seriously, Wade lied to the NCAA on several occasions, and even went as far as to hold a meeting with his staff to coordinate plans to lie to the NCAA.
 In one of the toughest penalties handed out by the NCAA for such transgressions, the Terps were placed on three years' probation, banned from postseason play in 1991 and 1992 and kicked off live television for the 1990–91 season.
 Their 1988 NCAA Tournament appearance was also scrubbed from the books due to ineligible players.
 Wade himself was hit with a five-year show-cause order, which effectively blackballed him from the collegiate ranks until 1995.